For those of you watching on the Ditto Cam wondering what it is that I am moving and grooving to here, I was listening to Music Maestro Barry White.

 How do you explain this?

-They they read polls and they live and die by polls, and they know full well that 76 to 80 percent of the American people are opposed to this.
+Every senator, we talk about the Republicans here, but I'm telling you, every senator knows they read polls and they live and die by polls, and they know full well that 76 to 80 percent of the American people are opposed to this.

 The Democrats have succeeded in getting this portrayed as a full-time Republican bill because the White House is pushing it.

-But it's a Ted Kennedy bill, Ted Kennedy and McCain are the authors of this bill.
+Ted Kennedy and McCain are the authors of this bill.

-McCain a rhino.
+McCain, a rhino.

 It's a Republican bill.

-This is uh this is a White House bill.
+This is the White House bill.

 I urge the president to get his people going.

-Because I'm telling you folks, they're trying to do a bunch of things here, and one of them is destroy the Republican Party.
+Nancy Pelosi will not let this thing pass the House without a whole lot of Republican votes because I'm telling you, folks, they're trying to do a bunch of things here, and one of them is destroy the Republican Party and conservatism and so forth.

 This is war.

-This is this is this is what politics is.
+This is what politics is.

 This is not the first time this kind of objective has been.

-I misguided as hell, but uh I think there one of their efforts was to do as much structural damage a Democrat Party, make them a minority party for as far out in the future as possible.
+I mean, I think what Bush and Rove were trying to do, frankly, with this at the beginning, I misguided as hell, but I think one of their efforts was to do as much structural damage a Democrat Party, make them a minority party for as far out in the future as possible.

-They just miscalculated on the way to do it.
+They just miscalculated on the way to do it using the immigration bill.

-His amendment would have barred illegal immigrant felons, including child molesters and drunk drivers, from obtaining any of the benefits of citizenship.
+His amendment would have barred illegal immigrant felons, including child molesters and drunk drivers, from obtaining any of the benefits of citizenship and would have sent them back.

 And that amendment failed.